carpentries/carpentries.org/content/support/partnership/partnership-faq.md

 {{< /accordion >}}

 {{< accordion title="What if I do not use all of my Instructor Training seats before the end of my Partnership?" >}}
 The success of our program depends on accurately predicting our capacity needs.
 Because of this, benefits, including Instructor Training seats and Workshops, will be forfeited if they are not used before the end of the subscription.
-Please contact us [{{< param membership_email >}}](mailto:{{< param membership_email >}}) if you have any questions.
+Please contact us [{{< param partnership_email >}}](mailto:{{< param partnership_email >}}) if you have any questions.
 {{< /accordion >}}

 {{< accordion title="What if I want to train more people at my site than my agreement allows?" >}}